chrispohlmanmx/new_home_site/src/content/posts/embracing-limitations.md

 want to see some deep dives into the specifics of python and how things that might seem very simple on the surface can actually be much odder than you’d expect under the hood, this might be the channel for you.

-Thanks for reading Christopher’s Newsletter!
-Subscribe for free to receive new posts and support my work.